-Our International Office, based in central London, is staffed by a diverse and dedicated group that administer PEN International’s campaigns, programmes, events, communications and general affairs.
-The International Office supports PEN Centres worldwide, helping them to be active and vibrant hubs for reading and writing in their countries, and helping them to connect to one another.
+Our International Secretariat, based in central London, is staffed by a diverse and dedicated group that administer PEN International’s campaigns, programmes, events, communications and general affairs.
+The International Secretariat supports PEN Centres worldwide, helping them to be active and vibrant hubs for reading and writing in their countries, and helping them to connect to one another.
 We work closely with the Board and Centres.

 Anthony Archer, Finance Manager

 Anthony Archer is the Finance Manager of PEN International.
 He is a Chartered Certified accountant with 35 years of experience of working in the third sector.

 Romana joined PEN International in March 2014 as Director of International Programmes.
 She manages the organisation’s work in delivering access to education, and human rights education, literary and civil society Programmes across the world.

 Romana has twenty years’ experience working in human rights, most recently with Anti-Slavery International where she led their Programmes and Advocacy team in advocating for reform in law and policy and seeking redress through national courts for those affected by slavery.
 She led the development of local and grass roots organisations and movements to understand and claim their rights, including on access to quality education, and income generation activities for communities affected by slavery.

 Romana.cacchioli [at] pen-international.org